penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/press-permit-core/readme.txt

 Initial production release

 == Changelog ==

+= 2.5.1 - 9 Nov 2018 =
+* Fixed : In Exceptions metaboxes on the Edit Page screen, when a user or group is selected, their "Enabled / Blocked" dropdown was displayed without an identifying label (since 2.5)
+* Change : Pro - Allow the {All} and {Anon} metagroups to be granted Reading Exceptions for specific media items
+* Change : Converted external links to https

 = 2.5 - 28 Sep 2018 =
 * Compat : PHP 7.2 - Eliminated create_function calls